camunda/camunda-docs-manual/site/src/documents/api-references/cmmn10/10-tasks/05-human-task.html.md

 ## Description

-A human task can have also a description.
+A human task can also have a description.
 In fact, any CMMN 1.0 element can have a description.
-A description is defined by adding the description attribute.
+A description is defined by adding the `description` attribute.

 ```xml
 <humanTask id="theTask" name="Schedule meeting" description="Schedule an engineering meeting for next week with the new hire" />